HardeepKaur21/Computational_Physics/README.md

 # Computational-Physics
-Projects did in university in computational phyics module.
+Projects did in university in computational physics module.